 Have a kickoff meeting to get to know each other.
 Decide how you will make decisions and who should be team lead.
 Decide how you will communicate, what expectations everyone has about time commitment, responsiveness, etc. Work on alignment of your vision.

-The team should set up Trello and a Google Shared Drive.
+The team should set up Trello.
 Make all team members be collaborators, and invite Pito and the TAs as read-only so we can read your content.
-Use Trello for project coordination and management, and place all your documents (starting with your vision document) in this folder.
+Use Trello for project coordination.
 In Trello, have a prioritized “backlog” of stories to be done, and a “done” of stories that were completed, indicating which student did.
-In Google docs, the documents for all deliverables listed below.
-(These are all the building blocks of your final report.)

 Begin brainstorming and writing down specific problems that you think your product solves.
 What are the problems your product is being hired to solve?
 And at the same time, create a list of the customers who will want your product.
 Keep in mind the distinction between customers (who pay) and users (who benefit).
 Sometimes they are the same, sometimes not.
 Sometimes you are creating a two (or multi) sided marketplace, e.g. eBay, where you have customers want to acquire things and customers who want to sell things.